aspnet/Blazor.Docs/docs/dependency-injection.md

 ## Add services to DI

-After creating a new Blazor app, examine the `Main` method in *Program.cs*:
+After creating a new app, examine the `Main` method in *Program.cs*:

 ```csharp
 static void Main(string[] args)